 Please note this is Sherpa-guided, not supported.

 While they will not carry all your gear, they may offload some items from time to time.
 They will be with you exclusively on your summit night, even if you turn around before the summit.
-This style is appropriate for climbers with 8000-meter experience and strong climbing skills but not for novices.
+This style is appropriate for climbers with 7000-meter experience (e.g., Denali, Aconcagua) and strong climbing skills, but not for novices.
 I used this model with IMG and Kami Sherpa in 2011 for my summit and was very pleased.

 Fully Guided

-Fully guided expeditions are ‘full service’ trips and are most appropriate for first-time Everest climbers or anyone looking for more support.
-The cost varies widely, ranging from $65K to $100K.
-The fee includes all the services of a Sherpa-guided climb plus sharing one or more extremely experienced Sherpa and/or western guides.
+Fully guided expeditions are ‘full service’ trips and are most appropriate for climbers with 7000-meter experience (e.g., Denali, Aconcagua), first-time Everest climbers, or anyone looking for more support.
+The cost varies widely, ranging from $65K to over $125K.
+The fee includes all the services of a Sherpa-guided climb plus sharing one or more extremely experienced Sherpa and/or Western guides.
 Usually, they have IFMGA certification.
 If you want a personal western or high-profile Sherpa guide, expect to pay $120K or more, plus tips and bonuses close to $175K.
 A few are asking for several hundreds of thousands.

-The primary point of this approach is you are climbing close to a highly qualified guide who most likely has summited Everest, and other 8000-meter mountains, many times.
+The primary point of this approach is that you are climbing close to a highly qualified guide who has most likely summited Everest and other 8000-meter mountains many times.
 There are usually no language barriers, and many will have, at minimum, Wilderness Medical Training (WMT) or better.
 The guide will make all the decisions about turnaround times, weather, and emergency management.

-On these higher-end expeditions, you should have high-quality food ranging from better prepared to exotic.
-For example, one operator likes to promote its sushi and another 5 Star chef.
-Then there are espresso machines and open bars – in other words, the sky’s the limit, all at a cost.
-The most expensive guide companies (Adventure Consultants, AAI, Alpenglow, Elite, Furtenbach, CTSS, Madison, etc.) always come with several highly qualified guides, and you never climb alone.
+On these high-end expeditions, you should have high-quality food ranging from better prepared to exotic.
+For example, one operator likes to promote its sushi and another 5-star chef.
+Then there are espresso machines and open bars – the sky’s the limit, all at a cost.
+The most expensive guide companies (Adventure Consultants, AAI, Alpenglow, Furtenbach, CTSS, Madison, etc.) always come with several highly qualified guides, and you never climb alone.

 Top, Top End

-Seven Summits Treks, which caters to the China market, offers “VVIP Everest Expedition 2023.”
+Seven Summits Treks, which caters to the Chinese market, offers “VVIP Everest Expedition 2024.”
 They no longer list prices on their website, but the last time they did, it was $130,000, probably higher now.
 It includes:

-- Base Camp: Personal the North Face / Kailas Tent for Member, Private Kitchen tent, Private Dining Tent, One Communication Tent, Private Shower tent, Private toilet tent, and Kitchen Utensils.
+• Base Camp: Personal the North Face / Kailas Tent for Members, Private Kitchen tent, Private Dining Tent, One Communications Tent, Private Shower tent, Private toilet tent, and Kitchen Utensils.
 Also, private camp at each high camp.

-- Helicopter Service: All Helicopter flights are as per the Itinerary.
-From Kathmandu to Namche, Namche to Dingboche, During the expedition, return to Kathmandu and after Expedition from Everest BC to Kathmandu.
-Helicopter flight from Everest base camp – Kathmandu – Everest Base camp via Namche (1 time).
+• Helicopter Service: All Helicopter flights are as per the Itinerary.
+From Kathmandu to Namche, Namche to Dingboche, during the expedition, and after the expedition from Everest BC to Kathmandu, Helicopter flight from Everest base camp – Kathmandu – Everest Base camp via Namche (1 time).

 Another top-end option is from Austrian-based Furtenbach Adventures with their Signature Everest Expeditions.
 For $217,000, you add to their high-service standard trips: